Structure of 2D Topological Stabilizer Codes: Introduction

 \section{Introduction}

-Quantum error correcting codes \cite{shor:1995:scheme, steane:1996:error, knill:1997:theory, bennett:1996:mixed} play a fundamental role in the quest to overcome the decoherence of quantum systems.
-Among them, stabilizer codes \cite{gottesman:1996:stabilizer, calderbank:1997:quantum} provide a large and flexible class of codes that are at the same time relatively easy to investigate.
+Quantum error correcting codes \cite{shor:1995:scheme,steane:1996:error,knill:1997:theory,bennett:1996:mixed} play a fundamental role in the quest to overcome the decoherence of quantum systems.
+Among them, stabilizer codes \cite{gottesman:1996:stabilizer,calderbank:1997:quantum} provide a large and flexible class of codes that are at the same time relatively easy to investigate.
 Interactions between physical qubits are sometimes subject to locality constraints in a geometrical sense.
-For example, qubits might be placed in a $D$-dimensional array with interactions available only between nearest neighbors.
-In such cases the subclass of topological stabilizer codes (TSC) \cite{kitaev:2003:ftanyons, dennis:2002:tqm, bombin:2006:2dcc, bombin:2007:3dcc, bombin:2010:subsystem, bravyi:2010:topological, suchara:2011:constructions, haah:2011:local} is a natural choice.
-TSCs do not only have very nice locality properties, but are also flexible in terms of the manipulation strategies that they allow.
+E.g., qubits might be placed in a $D$-dimensional array with interactions available only between nearest neighbors.
+In such cases the subclass of topological stabilizer codes (TSC) \cite{kitaev:2003:ftanyons,dennis:2002:tqm,bombin:2006:2dcc,bombin:2007:3dcc,bombin:2010:subsystem,bravyi:2010:topological,suchara:2011:constructions,haah:2011:local} is a natural choice.
+TSCs not only have very nice locality properties, but are also flexible in terms of the manipulation strategies that they allow.

-The purpose of this paper is to investigate in full generality the structure of two-dimensional TSCs.
-In particular, not only subspace codes are considered but also the more general subsystem codes \cite{kribs:2005:unified, poulin:2005:stabilizer, bacon:2006:operator}.
+The purpose of this paper is to investigate the general structure of two-dimensional TSCs, covering both subspace codes and the more general subsystem codes \cite{kribs:2005:unified,poulin:2005:stabilizer,bacon:2006:operator}.
 The only constraint imposed is translational symmetry of the bulk of the code, which provides a way to list the codes.

 A stabilizer quantum error correcting code is described in terms of certain `check operators', a set of commuting observables that have to be measured in order to get information about what errors have affected an encoded state.
 In TSCs these measurements are local in a geometrical sense.
 In particular, a TSC is in practice usually given as a recipe to construct the check operators on a given lattice of qubits.
 The lattice can be arbitrarily large, but check operators are defined locally, with support on a set of qubits contained in a bounded region.
 What makes these codes topological, as opposed to simply local, is that no information about the encoded qubits can be recovered if only access to a local set of qubits is granted.
 Indeed, operators on encoded qubits have support on a number of physical qubits that grows with the lattice size.